Last Updated: May 24, 2019

 Lake Resources N.L.
 (ASX:LKE) is a lithium exploration and development company focused on producing high purity sustainable lithium at low cost from its three wholly-owned lithium brine projects in Argentina.
-The projects lie within one of the largest wholly owned land packages amongst the largest players within the Lithium Triangle, which is home to 50 percent of the world’s lithium supply.
+The projects lie within one of the largest wholly owned land packages amongst the largest players within the Lithium Triangle, which is home to 40 percent of the world’s lithium supply.

 Lake Resources is primarily advancing its wholly-owned Kachi lithium project which is approximately 100 kilometers south of FMC Lithium’s (NYSE:LTHM) Hombre Muerto lithium brine production site.
 The property hosts a 2018 mineral resource estimate of 4.4 million tonnes of contained lithium carbonate equivalent.
 The report outlines an indicated resource of 1 million tonnes of lithium carbonate equivalent and an inferred resource of 3.4 million tonnes lithium carbonate equivalent.

 The company has partnered with Lilac Solutions Inc. to build a direct extraction pilot plant at the Kachi project.
 Lilac Solutions has developed a proprietary ion-exchange technology for the extraction of lithium from brine resources that can achieve high recoveries, minimal costs, rapid processing times and provides numerous environmental benefits.
 Together with its technology partner Lilac Solutions, Lake Resources has begun producing samples of lithium chloride from its direct lithium extraction pilot plant module.
 According to a July 2020 release, the samples taken from the pilot plant have consistently returned high concentrations of lithium chloride.

 The Cauchari and Olaroz lithium brine projects are adjacent to one another and are surrounded by major players such as Lithium Americas Corp.
 (TSXV:LAC), SQM (NYSE:SQM), Ganfeng Lithium and Advantage Lithium Corp.
 (TSXV:AAL).
 Lake Resources is currently drilling on the Cauchari project and plans to commence drilling at Olaroz once finished at Cauchari.
 Drilling at Cauchari has so far returned values up to 540 mg/L lithium on the project.
 Lake Resources hopes to prove that both projects are extensions of the neighboring projects in the area.